 Protection from the elements is a priority when bugging out and the packing the appropriate level of shelter will ultimately be dependent on factors such as the capacity of your bag, the climate and season where you live and the duration you think you’ll be bugging out for.

-If budget and space allow, you can’t go wrong with a high quality, survival tent and it’s always better to be over-prepared should the worst happen.
-Similarly though, if your bag will simply be to get you home or is for a shorter period of time (24-48 hours), you can scale down accordingly.
+If budget and space allow, you can’t go wrong with a high quality survival tent and it’s always better to be over-prepared should the worst happen.
+Similarly though, if your bag will simply be intended to get you home or is for a shorter period of time (say 24-48 hours), you can scale down accordingly.

 Access to clean drinking water is an absolute necessity for any prolonged period away from home, so ensuring you allocate enough when planning your bag is crucial.